deeporiginbio/deeporigin-client/docs/how-to/data-hub/delete.md

 ## Delete database columns

-To delete columns in databases, specify the name of the column and the database it exists in:
+To delete columns in databases, run the following command, specifying the IDs of the columns to delete and their parent database:

 === "CLI"